Evidence based approaches to workforce wellbeing

 - Thriving at work - The Stevenson/Farmer review of mental health of employers, October 2017 Following the request from the Prime Minister at the beginning of 2017, Paul Farmer and Dennis Stevenson undertook an independent review into how employers can better support the mental health of all people currently in employment including those with mental health problems or poor wellbeing to remain in and thrive through work.
 This extensive report includes recommendations employers can adopt regardless of their workplace type or size.
 Our dedicated web page can help support you to implement some of the recommendations from the report.

-There are a broad range of preventative and treatment-based physical and mental health interventions, although there is no single best approach.
+There are a broad range of preventative and treatment-based physical and mental health initiatives, although there is no single best approach.

 Read section four of the IES report: Health and Wellbeing Interventions in Healthcare: A rapid evidence to find evidence specifically relating to interventions from the NHS.